AlexD-Great/Linera-flip-market/README.md

 ## 🎯 Linera Buildathon Wave 1

-This project is submitted for the Linera Buildathon Wave 1 (October 2025).
+This project is submitted for the Linera Buildathon Wave 1 (October 20th - November 20th, 2025).

 ### Why Linera?